daattali/beautiful-jekyll/_posts/2020-02-03-teach-python-and-r.md

 share-img: "https://rstudio.github.io/reticulate/images/reticulated_python.png"
 ---

 R and Python are the two leading languages used in industry and academia for data analysis.
-Thus, to best prepare students in the University of British Columbia's course-based, professional Master of Data Science (MDS) program to be competitive and perform on the job market we have made an explicit decision to have our program teach both the R and Python programming languages.
+Thus, to best prepare students in the University of British Columbia's course-based, professional Master of Data Science (MDS) program to be competitive and perform on the job market, we have made an explicit decision to teach both languages.

-Students are concurrently introduced to R and Python in the MDS in the first week of the program, and exposed and challenged to do work in both of these languages for all 8 months of their coursework.
+Students are concurrently introduced to R and Python in the first month of MDS, and they work in both languages for all 8 months of their coursework.
 In some courses, students learn the same skills in both languages (e.g., general programming, data wrangling, visualization, software development and packaging) and in other courses we specialize in one language in order to go more deeply into that topic (e.g., statistical inference in R, and machine learning in Python).
-In the 2 month-long Capstone project at the end of the program, students are work with their Capstone industry, government or not-for-profit partner to choose the language that best suits the project based on the problem and the language the Capstone partner's organization uses.
+In the 2-month Capstone project at the end of the program, students work with a partner from industry, government or not-for-profit.
+At the start of the project, the students and partner agree on which programming language will be used.
+This decision is sometimes based on what best suits the project, and other times is chosen based on what the Capstone partner's organization already uses.
+Other times the projects involve a mix of both languages.
 Below we show a breakdown of how these languages are distributed across the program:

 <img src="../img/mds-language-overview.png">